VueGWT/vue-gwt/docs-source/book/introduction/your-first-component.md

 ### Instantiating the Component

-How do we create the instance of our `SimpleLinkComponent`?
+How do we instantiate our `SimpleLinkComponent`?
 First, in our GWT index page we add a div to attach the instance:

 ***GwtIndex.html***